-District Director Policies, School and Church Partnerships (o) 864.292.5842 x11 (c) 864.275.3126 firstname.lastname@example.org
+Local Coordinator Policies, School and Church Partnerships (o) 864.292.5842 x11 (c) 864.414.6266 email@example.com

-Ruth has had a passion for children’s ministry since I caught my oldest child praying in the bathroom at age 3, asking God for forgiveness after he had broken a DVD player.
-I knew what he was being taught was making a difference even at that young age.
-Since that time my work with children has included serving with VBS, teaching Sunday school, and working as Children’s Ministry Director at Shannon Forest Church (now Eastside).
-I believe God called me to start the Good News Club for Eastside 12 years ago and I have been involved in some way with CEF since that time.
+Ruth has had a passion for children’s ministry since she caught her oldest child praying in the bathroom at age 3, asking God for forgiveness after he had broken a DVD player.
+She knew that what he was being taught was making a difference even at that young age.
+Since that time, her work with children has included serving with VBS, teaching Sunday school, and working as Children’s Ministry Director at Shannon Forest Church (now Eastside).
+She believes God called her to start the Good News Club at Eastside 12 years ago and she has been involved in some way with CEF since that time.

 Administrative Assistant General Information, Club Statistics, Ordering Materials (o) 864.292.5842 x10 firstname.lastname@example.org

-Hi my name is Paula Edwards and I grew up in Bartlesville, Oklahoma.
-My Mother and Daddy were believers and I was blessed to grow up in a Bible believing church where at the age of 12 I accepted Jesus Christ as my personal Savior.
-I have been in Greenville over 30 years and met my husband, Sonny at Edwards Road Baptist where we are members.
-I have always worked with young people and children in church where I have been a G.A.
-Leader and Director, Sunday School teacher and now working with the AWANA program.
-Sonny and I have also taught in the Singles ministry at ERBC for many years and now we are active in an Adult Sunday School class.
-I started working with CEF in Jan.
-1999 after being on the CEF Board for 4 years.
-The best part of what I do is working with GNC workers and our CEF donors.
-It is such a blessing to me to get to know these people who love the Lord and are called to His ministry by giving of their time, talents, and resources.
-One of my great loves is to read books, especially old fiction “antique books” that were written/published in the late 1800’s or early 1900’s.
+Paula grew up in Bartlesville, Oklahoma.
+Her mother and father were believers, and she was blessed to grow up in a Bible believing church.
+There, at the age of 12, she accepted Jesus Christ as her personal Savior.
+She has been in Greenville for over 30 years and met her husband, Sonny, at Edwards Road Baptist where they are members.
+Paula has always worked with young people and children in church including serving as a G.A.
+Leader and Director, Sunday School teacher, and AWANA leader.
+Paula started working with CEF in January of 1999, after being on the CEF Board for 4 years.
+“The best part of what I do is working with GNC workers and our CEF donors.
+It is such a blessing to me to get to know these people who love the Lord and are called to His ministry by giving of their time, talents, and resources,” Paula says.
+One of her great loves is to read books, especially old fiction “antique books” that were written/published in the late 1800’s or early 1900’s.

-I began working at CEF in January 2013 after working 9 years in cabinet sales and design.
-I love working with fellow believers who have the same goal of evangelizing children with the Gospel of Christ.
-It is awesome to see the body of Christ working together yet in many different forms.
+Lori began working at CEF in January of 2013 after working for 9 years in cabinet sales and design.
+“I love working with fellow believers who have the same goal of evangelizing children with the Gospel of Christ.
+It is awesome to see the body of Christ working together in many different forms.”